Basis of Presentation and Accounting Policy

 BASIS OF PRESENTATION AND ACCOUNTING POLICIES

-The condensed consolidated financial information for the three and six months ended June 30, 2015 and 2014 has been prepared by the Company and has not been audited by its independent registered public accounting firm.
+The condensed consolidated financial information for the three and nine months ended September 30, 2016 and 2015 has been prepared by the Company and has not been audited by its independent registered certified public accounting firm.
 The condensed consolidated financial statements include the accounts of SEACOR Holdings Inc. and its consolidated subsidiaries.
-In the opinion of management, all adjustments (consisting of normal recurring adjustments) have been made to fairly present the Company’s financial position as of June 30, 2015, its results of operations for the three and six months ended June 30, 2015 and 2014, its comprehensive income (loss) for the three and six months ended June 30, 2015 and 2014, its changes in equity for the six months ended June 30, 2015, and its cash flows for the six months ended June 30, 2015 and 2014.
+In the opinion of management, all adjustments (consisting of normal recurring adjustments) have been made to fairly present the Company’s financial position as of September 30, 2016, its results of operations for the three and nine months ended September 30, 2016 and 2015, its comprehensive income (loss) for the three and nine months ended September 30, 2016 and 2015, its changes in equity for the nine months ended September 30, 2016, and its cash flows for the nine months ended September 30, 2016 and 2015.
 Results of operations for the interim periods presented are not necessarily indicative of operating results for the full year or any future periods.

 Revenue Recognition.
 The Company recognizes revenue when it is realized or realizable and earned.
 Revenue is realized or realizable and earned when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the price to the buyer is fixed or determinable, and collectability is reasonably assured.
 Revenue that does not meet these criteria is deferred until the criteria are met.

-As of June 30, 2015, deferred revenues of $6.8 million, included in other current liabilities, related to the time charter of several offshore support vessels scheduled to be paid through the conveyance of an overriding royalty interest (the "Conveyance") in developmental oil and gas producing properties operated by a customer in the U.S. Gulf of Mexico.
+As of September 30, 2016, deferred revenues of $6.8 million, included in other current liabilities in the accompanying condensed consolidated balance sheets, related to the time charter of several offshore support vessels scheduled to be paid through the conveyance of an overriding royalty interest (the “Conveyance”) in developmental oil and gas producing properties operated by a customer in the U.S. Gulf of Mexico.
 Payments under the Conveyance, and the timing of such payments, were contingent upon production and energy sale prices.
-On August 17, 2012, the customer filed a voluntary petition for chapter 11 bankruptcy, which was converted to chapter 7 in June 2014.
-The Company is vigorously defending its interest in connection with the bankruptcy filing; however, payments received under the Conveyance subsequent to August 17, 2012 and during the 90 days prior to the filing are subject to bankruptcy court approval.
-The Company will recognize revenues when legally permissible as provided under the bankruptcy court rules.
+On August 17, 2012, the customer filed a voluntary petition for Chapter 11 bankruptcy.
+The Company is vigorously defending its interest in connection with the bankruptcy filing; however, payments received under the Conveyance subsequent to May 19, 2012 are subject to creditors’ claims in bankruptcy court.
+The Company will recognize revenues when reasonably assured of a judgment in its favor.
 All costs and expenses related to these charters were recognized as incurred.

 Property and Equipment.
 Equipment, stated at cost, is depreciated using the straight-line method over the estimated useful life of the asset to an estimated salvage value.
 With respect to each class of asset, the estimated useful life is based upon a newly built asset being placed into service and represents the time period beyond which it is typically not justifiable for the Company to continue to operate the asset in the same or similar manner.
 From time to time, the Company may acquire older assets that have already exceeded the Company’s useful life policy, in which case the Company depreciates such assets based on its best estimate of remaining useful life, typically the next survey or certification date.